jonasvanderhaegen/laravel-livewire-datingwebsite/README.md

 * **Active‐Only Visibility**

-    * Users who haven’t liked, chatted, or browsed in the last 48 hours are temporarily hidden.
+    * Users who whom don't pay attention to the platform become hidden for other users until they're paying attention again.
     * Encourages continual engagement and reduces ghost-user clutter.

 ---